 Should I sound more professional or more conversational?

 Your writing tone should depend on two things: your brand’s existing tone and the tone of the distribution channel you plan to use.
-In the majority of cases, your brand’s tone will be well-established.
-Most companies have formal brand guidelines that will clue you in on which tone to use, language to use to refer to your company, and potentially more (depending on how extensively your brand has outlined these parameters).
+In the vast majority of cases, your brand’s tone will be well-established.
+Most companies have formal brand guidelines that will clue you in on which tone to use, language to use to refer to your company, and more (what “more” is will depend on how extensively your brand has outlined these parameters).

 The tone insights you find here should be your first priority when writing marketing content.
 It’s important that all content that’s written for or about the brand, whether by you or anyone else, has the same look and feel.
-This is important because it creates a consistent experience for your audience.
+Why?
+Because it creates a consistent experience for your audience, which helps to strengthen their association to your brand.

 Next, think about your intended distribution channel.
 Your brand’s predetermined tone should be your primary guideline, but distribution channels sometimes take on their own tones.
 For example, informal blog pages sound very different from publications in academic journals.
 Your brand’s standard tone could shift to be slightly more casual or slightly more formal depending on the publication channel.